OpenFAST/openfast/docs/source/user/aerodyn-fvw/Introduction.rst

 Introduction
 ============

-cOnvecting LAgrangian Filaments (OLAF) is a free vortex wake (FVW) module used to compute the aerodynamic forces on a set of moving wings, which, in particular, can be applied to two- or three-bladed horizontal-axis wind turbines.
+cOnvecting LAgrangian Filaments (OLAF) is a free vortex wake (FVW) module used to compute the aerodynamic forces on moving two- or three-bladed horizontal-axis wind turbines.
 This module has been incorporated into the National Renewable Energy Laboratory physics-based engineering tool, OpenFAST, which solves the aero-hydro-servo-elastic dynamics of individual wind turbines.
 OLAF is incorporated into the OpenFAST module, *AeroDyn15*, as an alternative to the traditional blade-element momentum (BEM) option, as shown in Figures :numref:`figOpenFAST_a` and :numref:`figOpenFAST_b`.

 ..   _figOpenFAST_a: